syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 ## Allowed style properties

-By default, the following basic styles are allowed when pasting the content into the editor.

-[background, background-color, border, border-bottom, border-left, border-radius, border-right, border-style, border-top, border-width, clear, color, cursor, direction, display, float, font, font-family, font-size, font-weight, font-style, height, left, line-height, margin, margin-top, margin-left, margin-right, margin-bottom, max-height, max-width, min-height, min-width, overflow, overflow-x, overflow-y, padding, padding-bottom, padding-left, padding-right, padding-top, position, right, table-layout, text-align, text-decoration, text-indent, top, vertical-align, visibility, white-space, width]

-When you configure `AllowedStyleProperties`, only the styles that match the 'allowed style properties' list are allowed; all other style properties will be removed on pasting the content in the editor.
+When you configure `AllowedStyleProperties`, only the styles that match the allowed style properties list are allowed.
+All other style properties will be removed on pasting the content into the editor.

 For Example, **public string[] AllowedStyles = new string[] { "color", "margin" };** This will allow only the style properties 'color' and 'margin' in each pasted element.